 Perhaps the air conditioning system has been around for a while, and you’re a bit worried that it may breakdown at any time.
 This is normal for homeowners and businesses, especially if there are signs that the AC is on its way out.
+This is why it is a good idea to service your air cond before more problems occurs.
 As you continue reading, you may get a better idea of how long your air conditioner should last, signs of an old unit, and what to do before or when it goes out.

 What is the Average Lifespan of an Air Conditioner?

 The split system and the packaged system are the two general types of air conditioners.
 HVAC experts say their average lifespan is 10 to 15 years.
 Depending on the make, model, and care during its lifetime, the unit may push through 15 to 20 years.
 However, various factors can reduce that lifespan or help you to predict how long the air conditioner will last.
 They include:

 The size of the air conditioning system helps to determine how it will function.
 An undersized or oversized air conditioner can reduce efficiency.
 If the unit to too big, it can short cycle and fail to properly dehumidify the home before going through the full cooling cycle.
 While providing fast comfort, starting up and shutting down quickly, only wear out the unit before its time.

 #2: Poor Quality or Installation